-This is a pre-requisite step if your Action logic requires working with Gmail or outlook mail.
-You need to generate OAuth2.0 credential files and make them available for test execution.
+This is a pre-requisite step if your Action logic requires working with Gmail, outlook mail, azure postgres, etc. You need to generate Authentication or OAuth2.0 credential files and make them available for test execution.

 Generating the files is a one-time, offline activity.
 So, be sure to follow these instructions and place the generated files in your local Agent folder so that authentication is successful when you are actually running the tests.